Deane Gundlock

-Deane Roscoe Gundlock (11 August 1914 – 10 September 1986) was as a Canadian farmer and politician.
-He served as Member of Parliament in the Lethbridge riding from 1958 to 1972.
-From 1963-1964, Gundlock served as the Critic for National Revenue.
+Deane Roscoe Gundlock (11 August 1914 – 10 September 1986) was as a Canadian farmer and politician from Alberta.
+He served as the Progressive Conservative (PC) Member of Parliament in the Lethbridge riding from 1958 until 1972.
+From 1963 to 1964, Gundlock served in the former PC prime minister John Diefenbaker's second shadow cabinet as the Critic for National Revenue.
 In 1964, Gundlock became the Assistant Critic for National Revenue.

 Gundlock was born at Warner, Alberta and was a farmer by trade.
+He was also a municipal politician before his federal service, serving as reeve of Warner from 1950 to 1954 and before that as a councillor.